Easy Apple Crumble

 Preheat oven to 375° F.

-Grease an 8x8 baking dish (or any similarly-sized dish) with butter or nonstick cooking spray.
+Grease an 8x8 baking dish (or any similarly-sized casserole dish) with nonstick cooking spray.

 In one bowl, make the topping by combining 1/2 cup all-purpose flour, 1/2 cup brown sugar, oats, cinnamon, baking powder, and 1/4 tsp salt.
 Stir to combine.